ProvCheck Terms and Conditions

 (a) Subject to clause 7.1(b), title to, and all Intellectual Property Rights in, the Services, the Website, and all Underlying Systems is and remains the property of the Supplier (and its licensors).
 The Client must not contest or dispute that ownership, or the validity of those Intellectual Property Rights.

 (b) Title to, and all Intellectual Property Rights in, the Data (as between the parties) remains the property of the Client.
-The Client grants the Supplier a worldwide, non-exclusive, fully paid up, transferable, irrevocable licence to use, store, copy, modify, make available and communicate the Data for any purpose in connection with the exercise of its rights and performance of its obligations in accordance with the Agreement.
+The Client grants the Supplier a worldwide, non-exclusive, fully paid up, transferable, irrevocable licence to use, store, copy, modify, make available and communicate the Data for any purpose in connection with the exercise of its rights and performance of its obligations in accordance with these Terms.

-To the extent not owned by the Supplier, the Client grants the Supplier a royalty-free, transferable, irrevocable and perpetual licence to use for the Supplier’s own business purposes any know-how, techniques, ideas, methodologies, and similar Intellectual Property used by the Supplier in the provision of the Services.
+7.2.
+Know-how: To the extent not owned by the Supplier, the Client grants the Supplier a royalty-free, transferable, irrevocable and perpetual licence to use for the Supplier’s own business purposes any know-how, techniques, ideas, methodologies, and similar Intellectual Property used by the Supplier in the provision of the Services.

-If the Client provides the Supplier with ideas, comments or suggestions relating to the Services or Underlying Systems (together feedback):
+7.3.
+Feedback: If the Client provides the Supplier with ideas, comments or suggestions relating to the Services or Underlying Systems (together feedback):

 (a) all Intellectual Property Rights in that feedback, and anything created as a result of that feedback (including new material, enhancements, modifications or derivative works), are owned solely by the Supplier; and